 Involve a business analyst to identify the needs of your healthcare organization.
 Define the challenges of the existing system and outline cloud-based EHR software development tasks.

 The BA expert can help interview stakeholders, elicit requirements, and decompose tasks into user stories.
-Also, the expert helps identify project goals and “definition of done” for features.
+Also, an expert helps identify project goals and the “definition of done” for features while ensuring regulatory compliance is met.

 2. EHR System Architecture

 Involve a solution architect and share technical requirements.
-Tech experts need to select the best technologies for developing and implementing cloud-based EHR solutions.
+Tech experts need to select the best technologies for developing and implementing cloud-based health information systems.
 Also, they need to define third-party services to integrate.
 Compose a UX design of a cloud-based EHR system by creating wireframes.

 3. Cloud Provider Selection

-Analyze the offers of cloud service providers and select the best vendor.
+Analyze the offers of cloud and EHR vendors and select the best vendor.
 Check the price tiers, integrated features, security measures, compliance standards, support, and other crucial factors.
+Consider the cloud provider's reputation when making a decision.

 4. EHR Development and Implementation

-Onboard software engineers and project managers team to develop a cloud-based EHR system from scratch.
-Implement secure data-sharing protocols and ensure the EHR system complies with regulatory requirements.
-Also, integrate third-party services using API.
+Onboard software engineers and project managers to develop a cloud-based EHR system from scratch.
+Implement secure data transfer protocols and ensure the EHR system complies with regulatory compliance requirements.
+Also, integrate third-party services using API, leveraging cloud engineering experience for seamless execution.

 5. Testing

 Involve quality assurance (QA) experts in reviewing the developed cloud-based EHR software.
-They need to inspect the application and report detected bugs or security issues.
-All the issues and flaws need to be fixed by software engineers.
+They need to inspect the application and report any bugs or security issues that have been detected.
+All the issues and flaws need to be fixed by software engineers to ensure compliance with health services companies' standards.

 6. Release